Cancer screening from the learning disability and autism hub

 A smear test is also called cervical screening.

-Your cervix is inside your body at the top of your vagina, you cannot see it.
+Your cervix is inside your body at the top of the vulva, you cannot see it.

-The smear test looks for a virus in the cervix called HPV.
+The smear test looks for a virus in the cervix called Human papillomavirus (HPV).

 For a small number of women this virus can make the cells in the cervix go wrong and cause cancer.